bodinsamuel/altheia/docs/api.md

 ### `clone()`

 > Once a Validator has been validated, it carry on the results.
-You can clone it to clean the class and validate an other body.
-It's ligth, it simply pass the schema reference without copying the results.
+You can clone it to clean the class and validate another body.
+It's light, it simply passes the schema reference without copying the results.

 ```javascript
 const schema = alt({